 - Add the JDBC driver to the MATLAB static Java class path.

 prefdirfunction in the Command Window.
 The output of this command is a file path to the MATLAB® preferences folder on your computer.
 For details, see

 - Navigate to the folder from step 1, and create a file named

 javaclasspath.txt.
 Add the full path to the database driver JAR file in

 javaclasspath.txt.
 The full path includes the path to the folder where you downloaded the JAR file from the database provider followed by the JAR file name.
 The following is an example of the path:

 Otherwise use the detailed guides below appropriate for your operating system:

-You can submit your datasets to the database: buzsakid_submitdataset with this Matlab script, and I will transfer the datasets to the master database.
-You can do this using the credentials above.
-I (Peter) will be happy to set you up with your own credentials with further privileges.
+You can either submit your datasets to the database: buzsakid_submitdataset with the Matlab scripts above, and I (Peter) will transfer the datasets to the master database, or I can set you up with your own credentials with further privileges.
 Please talk to me about attaining these.